-After the parties have had the opportunity to meet with investigators, identify witnesses, and suggest questions, and the investigators have completed witness interviews and the gathering of evidence, the investigator(s) will prepare a preliminary report.
-The preliminary report will include the information provided by the reporter, the respondent, and each witness, and either a copy or written summary of all relevant evidence collected during the investigation.
+After the parties have had the opportunity to meet with investigator(s), identify witnesses, provide evidence, and suggest questions, and the investigator(s) have completed witness interviews and the gathering of evidence, the investigator(s) will prepare a preliminary report.
+The preliminary report will include the information provided by the reporter, the respondent, and each witness, and a copy and/or written summary of all relevant evidence collected during the investigation.
 The preliminary report will not contain any findings.

-The respondent will be provided with an opportunity to review the preliminary report and respond.
+The respondent will be provided with an opportunity to review the preliminary report and respond in writing.
 Typically, the report will be provided to the respondent electronically.
-The respondent is expected to maintain the privacy of this document and may not distribute this document.
+The respondent is expected to maintain the privacy of this document and may view but not download or distribute this document.
 Unauthorized distribution of this document may result in further disciplinary action.

-The respondent may submit comments, feedback, additional documentary evidence, requests for additional steps in the investigation, names of additional witnesses, or any other information they deem relevant to the investigators, up to twenty (20) pages, within five (5) calendar days after the preliminary report is made available for review.
+The respondent may submit written comments, feedback, additional documentary evidence, requests for additional steps in the investigation, suggest written relevant questions for any party or witness, names of additional witnesses, or any other information they deem relevant to the investigator(s), up to twenty (20) pages, within five (5) calendar days after the preliminary report is made available for review.
 The comment and feedback portion of the response is limited to five (5) pages of the twenty (20) page limit.
 The Director of Community Standards or designee may, in their discretion, waive or adjust the page or time limit for the feedback.

-In the event new, relevant information is provided or identified by the respondent, the information will be incorporated into the preliminary report and the respondent will be provided a second and final opportunity to review and provide feedback regarding the new information before the investigators proceed with finalizing the report.
+In the event new, relevant information is provided or identified by the respondent, the information will be incorporated into the preliminary report and the respondent will be provided a second and final opportunity to review and provide feedback regarding the new information before the investigator(s) proceed with finalizing the report.
 The respondent may submit up to five (5) pages of feedback regarding the new information within five (5) calendar days after it is made available for review.